lgueye/dsched-root/README.md

 ### Start backends + frontend

-- At the root of the project, first build to make sure all backends are up-to-date
+- At the root of the project, run the below command (will build and start the frontend+backends)

-`mvn clean package`
+`mvn clean package -Pdemo`

-- Then change directory to the demo project and start the full stack

-`cd dsched-demo && mvn package -Pdemo && cd -`

 ### Visit UI